Ricky-Sama/README-Generator/README.md

 ## Usage
 The user will be able to generate a README.md file by running NodeJS in the terminal with index.js.

-The following image shows the web application's appearance and functionality:
+The following image shows the command-line application's appearance and functionality:

 ![screenshot of README](./Develop/images/screenshot-Ricky-Sama-README-Generator.png)